Edenmore Early Education Centre with Canavan Byrne

 Statement of Intent:

-This policy aims to outline the protocols in relation to the collection of children from the service.
+This policy aims to outline the protocols in relation to the arrival and collection of children from the service.

 In the event of a parent collecting another child a prior arrangement must be made.

 We encourage local families to walk, scoot or bike to school as our car park is often full to capacity as it is shared with the Primary Care Centre and Youth Centre.
 We have a bike rack where you can leave bikes/scooters.